Izy266/Karls-Sun/README.md

 Contributions:

 Contributions, bug reports, and feature requests are welcome!
-Feel free to submit pull requests or open issues to help improve KarlPy.
+Feel free to submit pull requests or open issues to help improve Karl's Sun.
 License:

 This project is licensed under the MIT License - see the LICENSE file for details.